-Notes: Just by leaning forward you’ll shift a lot of the focus onto the glutes.
+Exercise notes: Just by leaning forward you’ll shift a lot of the focus onto the glutes.
 You’re trying to just go down, touch both hands to the outsides of your heels and come back up.

 ALTERNATING KICKSTAND HEEL TOUCH SQUAT (BEGINNER)

-Notes: If you’re a beginner and need a little bit of extra assistance or help with balance, you can do this kickstand variation in which one foot bears 10-15% of your body weight.
+Exercise notes: If you’re a beginner and need a little bit of extra assistance or help with balance, you can do this kickstand variation in which one foot bears 10-15% of your body weight.

 ALTERNATING SPRINTER LUNGE (ALL LEVELS)

-Notes: By leaning forward we turn a regular quad dominant lunge into an exercise that is more posterior chain glute dominant.
+Exercise notes: By leaning forward we turn a regular quad dominant lunge into an exercise that is more posterior chain glute dominant.
 Alternate legs on this exercise.

 LOW PLYO SPRINTER LUNGE (ADVANCED)